chaitravi-ce/Eklavya-QuadrupedMotionSimulation/README.md

 ## About The Project

-Quadrupeds are considered stable and comparatively easier to program than hexapod.
+Quadrupeds are considered stable and comparatively easier to program than hexapod, They are more stable than biped robot.
+In this project, we have programmed a quadruped using the creep gait algorithm to move it in the forward direction.
+Creep Gait Algorithm keeps the centre of gravity (C.O.G) inside the triangular base formed by three legs when one leg is moving.
+CoppeliaSim software is used to simulate this model with Lua Programming.

 Refer this [documentation](https://link/to/report/)

 ### Tech Stack